3cqs-coder/SymBot/docs/README.md

 		- Keep in mind when using a cloud hosted database, the disk space capacity may be different from your server or the amount of data that can be stored may be limited.
 This can cause issues with your bots and deals if your database does not have adequate disk space or latency accessing a remote database is high
 		- For better speed and security, running your own local database is recommended

 	- `signals` contains a section to use signals with SymBot.
 There is a 3CQS signals section by default.
-If you have an API key just copy it there or create an account at https://www.3CQS.com to get one.
+You must have a 3CQS API key for these to work.
+You can get one by signing up for free at https://www.3CQS.com.
+Webhooks must also be enabled for these signals to work.

 - **bot.json**